Cap32/react-pan-responder/README.md

 Just like `onMoveShouldSetPanResponder`, but using capture.
 Defaults to `false`.

-<a name="onpanrespondergrant"></a>
 ### onPanResponderGrant

 `function`

-Calling when this component is now responding for touch events.
+Fired when this component is now responding for touch events.
 This is the time to highlight and show the user what is happening.

-<a name="onpanresponderstart"></a>
+### onPanResponderReject

+`function`

+Fired when something else is the responder right now and will not release it

 ### onPanResponderStart

 `function`

-Calling for every touch start when it is the responder.
+Fired for every touch start when it is the responder.

-<a name="onpanrespondermove"></a>
 ### onPanResponderMove

 `function`

-Calling for every touch move when it is the responder.
+Fired for every touch move when it is the responder.

-<a name="onpanresponderend"></a>
 ### onPanResponderEnd

 `function`

-Calling for every touch end when it is the responder.
+Fired for every touch end when it is the responder.

-<a name="onpanresponderrelease"></a>
 ### onPanResponderRelease

 `function`

-Calling at the end of the touch, i.e. "touchUp".
+Fired at the end of the touch, i.e. "touchUp".

-<a name="touchaction"></a>
+### onResponderTerminationRequest

+`boolean|function`

+Fired when something else wants to become responder.
+Should this view release the responder?
+Returning `true` allows release

+### onResponderTerminate

+`function`

+Fired when responder has been taken by other views after a call to `onResponderTerminationRequest`

 ### touchAction

 `string`